Lyinggod/StarWarsFFG-alternative-UI-Genesys/README.md

+All stated changes are pending.
 This fork has been heavily modified to support the Genesys RPG when played in the FFG Star Wars system setting.
 A list of modifications can be found at the bottom of the description.

 # Star Wars FFG Alternative UI